sidhujag/temp/doc/dnsseed-policy.md

-﻿Expectations for DNS Seed operators
+Expectations for DNS Seed operators
 ====================================

 Syscoin Core attempts to minimize the level of trust in DNS seeds,